 Vitamin D is one of your most powerful allies

 And you don’t want this ally to be missing in action.
-That’s why supplementing Vitamin D is one of the first things I recommend to my patients — and anyone else I give health advice to.
+That’s why supplementing Vitamin D is one of the first things Dr. Gundry recommends to his patients — and anyone else he gives health advice to.

 Vitamin D3 supplements are widely available…

 However you get your hands on Vitamin D3 is not important.
 What is important is that you start adding it your daily routine as soon as you can.